CAREamics/careamics.github.io/docs/guides/careamist_api/configuration/convenience_functions.md

     1. `wandb` or `tensorboard`

+## (Advanced) Passing data loader parameters

+The convenience functions allow passing data loader parameters directly through the `dataloader_params` parameter.
+These are the same parameters as those accepted by the `torch.utils.data.DataLoader` class (see [PyTorch documentation](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader)).

+=== "Noise2Void"

+    ```python title="Configuration with data loader parameters"
+    --8<-- "careamics-examples/guides/careamist_api/configuration/convenience_functions.py:n2v_dataloader_kwargs"
+    ```

+    1. In practice this is the one parameter you might want to change.

+=== "CARE"

+    ```python title="Configuration with data loader parameters"
+    --8<-- "careamics-examples/guides/careamist_api/configuration/convenience_functions.py:care_dataloader_kwargs"
+    ```

+    1. In practice this is the one parameter you might want to change.

+=== "Noise2Noise"

+    ```python title="Configuration with data loader parameters"
+    --8<-- "careamics-examples/guides/careamist_api/configuration/convenience_functions.py:n2n_dataloader_kwargs"
+    ```

+    1. In practice this is the one parameter you might want to change.

 ## (Advanced) Passing model specific parameters

-By default, the convenience functions use the default [UNet model parameters]().
+By default, the convenience functions use the default [UNet model parameters](../../../reference/careamics/config/architectures/unet_model).
 But if you are feeling brave, you can pass model specific parameters in the `model_params` dictionary.

 === "Noise2Void"